 A lot has been written about this subject recently, debates started around the business sense of conducting this research.
 I like wiep am a firm believer in the value of competitor research.
 How else can you assess the competitiveness of a market, discover what tactics are being used; which are working or not and where there are gaps which you can take advantage of.
 Competitor research shouldn’t be a routine copycat activity, but instead allow you to employ some core marketing ideas and if done well set the stage for a successful campaign.
 Most of my competitor research starts with open site explorer.

 Putting all your off-page and more specifically link building efforts into the wrong keywords really won’t get you far at all.
-Google’s external keyword tool gives you local and global monthly search volumes, allowing you to segment the traffic drivers from the tumble weeds.
+Google’s external keyword tool gives you local and global monthly search volumes, allowing online casino you to segment the traffic drivers from the tumble weeds.
 Three big tips at this stage are to make sure you are seeing “exact” match results by checking the relevant box, ensure your geographic location is set correctly and download the .csv for each keyword to see a monthly breakdown of search volumes (great insights into seasonal trends).
 Keyword research and competitor analysis should go hand in hand, allowing you to segment the competition and select the keywords most suited to your objectives.

 Link building is a labour intensive activity; constantly contacting different people and organisations, switching from one angle to another and all of the time making notes and updating the status of your link building endeavours.
 Using spreadsheets in my opinion quickly becomes unmanageable.
 Firstly version control gets out of hand, and then the status of link prospects quickly gets forgotten; leading to inefficient link generation.